 Editor's Note — Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
 Below is information on what to know if you still plan to travel, last updated on March 30.

-(CNN) — If you're planning a trip to Grenada, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Grenada, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Grenada went into a state of emergency on March 25 but has since eased restrictions while mandating face coverings and social distancing.
 It reopened for international travel on July 15, but requires a negative test taken prior to departure, and quarantining on arrival.
-Arrivals from the UK are currently barred, Prime Minister Keith Mitchell has indicated that the ban will be lifted in April.
+While arrivals from the UK are currently barred, Prime Minister Keith Mitchell has indicated that the ban will be lifted in April.

 What's on offer

 The Spice Island is the perfect introduction to the Caribbean.
 It has beaches to rival every other island in the region, as well as lush rainforest that's ripe for exploration when not kicking back by the pool, sipping on local rum.

 Who can go

 Anyone can travel to Grenada, providing they can show proof of a negative PCR test taken within 72 hours of departure, download the country's contact tracing app and complete a travel authorization form via Grenada's Covid19 government website.

 What are the restrictions?